Motivation

 5 GHz

-In more crowded contexts, there are reliable reports that restricting channel widths can improve overall WiFi performance on the 5 GHz band.
-In urban, shared-living situations, you owe it to yourself to try disabling 80 MHz channels at the least, and possibly 40 MHz as well.
+In crowded contexts such as urban, shared-living situations, restricting channel widths can improve overall WiFi performance.
+If this is your situation, you owe it to yourself to try disabling 80 MHz channels at the least, and possibly 40 MHz as well.
 This will give a lower maximum bandwidth for each individual client, but it may at the same time make them more resilient to being bounced off the network due to neighbor interference.

-MikroTik does not have any hardware capable of 160 MHz channels as of this writing, but presuming they do eventually come out with such, the situation will be much as with 40 MHz channels on 2.4 GHz: enable that only in large open areas where hogging a third of the U-NII-5 channel space with a single radio is a defensible decision.
+As of this writing, there are only two home-style APs from MikroTik capable of 160 MHz channels: the Chateau PRO ax and the wAP ax, but even presuming they broaden their lineup with this feature, the situation will be much as with 40 MHz channels on 2.4 GHz: it’s wise to enable that only in large open areas where hogging the entire U-NII-2C or U-NII-3+4 band with a single radio is a defensible decision.

 DFS Channels